wirtzb3/udportfolio/README.md

 1. Copy the public URL ngrok gives you and try running it through PageSpeed Insights!
 [More on integrating ngrok, Grunt and PageSpeed.](http://www.jamescryer.com/2014/06/12/grunt-pagespeed-and-ngrok-locally-testing/)

+OR

+1. Open your browser and visit [My Project](https://wirtzb3.github.io/udportfolio/)

 ### Optimizations for Part 1:
 Changes made in udportfolio/index.html